 Don’t Take Anything for Granted

-In this week's Torah reading, as we learn about the worship services, we are told that the priests were required to daily light a fire on the altar where the sacrifices were made.
-However, we know from Jewish tradition that, in fact, a fire came straight from heaven in order to consume each and every sacrifice offered by the Israelites.
-Why was it necessary to light a fire when the fire would come anyway from God?
+In this week’s Torah reading, we learn that the priests were required to place a fire on the altar where sacrifices were brought daily.
+However, according to Jewish tradition, a fire came straight from heaven in order to consume every sacrifice offered by the Israelites.
+So why was it necessary to light a fire when God already was sending fire?

-This really is another way of saying, "We don't take miracles for granted."
-By doing their part, the priests were demonstrating that while they fully relied upon God and believed in His abilities, they didn't take them (or Him) for granted for even one moment.
-There was no sense of entitlement or ingratitude for God's daily miracles.
+By doing their part, by arranging the wood and lighting the fire, the priests were demonstrating that while they fully relied upon God and believed in His abilities, they didn’t take them for granted for even one moment.
+There was no sense of entitlement or ingratitude for God’s daily miracles.

 Today, we experience many miracles in our daily lives, such as our health, sustenance, and relationships.
 While we must have faith that God will continue to bless us, we cannot demand them nor take them for granted.
 Like the priests, we must do our part in sustaining our blessings and wait humbly on God to do His part.
 In this way, we acknowledge God’s provisions with a sense of gratitude, never with a sense of entitlement.

 God’s love for us is new every morning — our gratitude and praise for Him must be, too.

 What if you woke up today only with the things you were grateful for yesterday?
 How might you change your view of God’s blessings in your life?